 The leaves and stems of Meadowsweet contain the far higher concentration of Salicylates which gives them a medicinal taste, so it is important to remove just the flowers for this preparation - we are hoping for a fragrant, honeyed flavour rather than an antiseptic one!

-Return the pan to your heat, and bring back to a simmer.
-As soon as I reach a simmering point, I remove the pan, give everything a good stir and leave, covered, to sit overnight.
-The next day I strain out the flowers, add the other 250g of sugar and boil for 5 minutes.
+Return the pan to the heat, and bring back to a simmer.
+As soon as it reaches simmering point, remove the pan, give everything a good stir and leave, covered, to sit overnight.
+The next day strain out the flowers, add the other 250g of sugar and boil for 5 minutes.